-I don't have any Grammys like all these other talented people, but I have been doing this for a while now, and I can assure you that I'll master the heck out of your audio.
+I have been doing this for a while now, and I can assure you that I'll master the heck out of your audio.

 I've been a mastering engineer for about 2 years I know it is a relatively small experience period, BUT I've been working on the audio field for about 7 years, including audio school.
 I've been working on recording studios for about 4 years with corporal clients such as Mary Kay, Amway, and also many kinds of artists such as America Sierra, Primos MX, etc. I'm entirely committed to the songs that are given to me, it is very important to me that your songs end up being the best possible sound that comes out of any set of speakers.
 I'm a huge advocate of songs with dynamic range, but I'm fine with doing in-your-face type of masters.

 I'm at your service, so feel free to message me through here or any other place.